btc3o/proxy_grabber/README.md

 ## ⚠️ :
 The script designed to be cross-platform, capable of executing on Android (Termux),Linux,macOS and windows (WSL,Bash Emulators).

+## make sur that the ( wget ) commend is intalled in your machine

+#this script is a open soure project

 #Automation #BashScript #CrossPlatform